czukowski/I18n_Plural/README.md

     Date::format($time, 'iso8601');
     // 2010-10-05T10:53:24+02:00

-If you don't specify format, it will assume %x %X, which is a current date and time in the current language prefered format.
+If you don't specify format, it will assume `%x %X`, which is a current date and time in the current language prefered format.
-It's defined in Kohana translation files, see files from this package for examples (array keys with 'date.' prefix).
+It's defined in Kohana translation files, see files from this package for examples ('date' array).

 Following format shorthands are currrently supported: